 Concho Resources has more than a hunch that a lucrative resource lies under its feet in Southeastern New Mexico and West Texas.
-The company explores and develops properties (about 375,000 net acres), located primarily in the Permian Basin region, in which it produces oil and natural gas.
-It also owns properties in North Dakota and Arkansas.
-About two-thirds of the company's 323.4 million barrels of proved reserves is crude oil, while the rest is natural gas.
-Concho Resources gets the bulk of its sales from crude oil.
-Regional refiner Navajo Refining Company accounted for 32% of the company's total sales in 2010.
+The company explores and develops properties (more than 626,190 net acres), located primarily in the Permian Basin region, in which it produces oil and natural gas.
+The bulk of the company's reported 447.1 million barrels of proved reserves in 2012 is crude oil, while the rest is natural gas.
+Concho Resources gets more than 80% its revenues from crude oil, which is priced much higher than natural gas.
+The company drilled 513 net wells in 2012.

 Mergers and Acquisitions

-In late 2011 the company agreed to acquire interests in the Wolfberry trend in the Permian Basin from Petroleum Development Corporation for $175 million.
-The acquisition would add about 10,200 net acres to the company's holdings in the region and has estimated proved reserves of about 13 million barrels of oil equivalent and net production of about 1,100 barrels of oil equivalent per day.
+In 2012 the company acquired interests in the Wolfberry trend in the Permian Basin from Petroleum Development Corporation for $189.2 million.
+The acquisition added about 10,200 net acres to Concho Resources' holdings in the region and estimated proved oil reserves of about 10 million barrels of oil equivalent.

-The company boosted its Permian holdings further in 2012 after buying all of the oil and gas assets of Three Rivers Operating Company for $1 billion.
-Three Rivers has estimated proved reserves of 58 million barrels of oil equivalent and 200,000 net acres in a handful of Permian plays.
+The company boosted its Permian holdings further in 2012 by buying all of the oil and gas assets of Three Rivers Operating Company for $1 billion.
+Three Rivers has estimated proved reserves of 45.5 million barrels of oil equivalent and 200,000 net acres in a handful of Permian plays.

 Concho Resources acquired three entities affiliated with OGX Holdings II, LLC for $252 million.
 The OGX deal included producing and non-producing acreage in the Delaware Basin of Southeast New Mexico and West Texas representing about 5.7 million barrels of of proved oil equivalent reserves.